nzakas/understandinges6/manuscript/02-Functions.md

 });
 ```

-The behavior of this function is exactly the same as in the previous example, the only difference is the third argument uses destructuring to pull out the necessary data.
+The behavior of this function is similar to the previous example, the biggest difference is the third argument uses destructuring to pull out the necessary data.
 Doing so makes it clear which parameters are really expected, and the destructured parameters also act like regular parameters in that they are set to `undefined` if they are not passed.

 One quirk of this pattern is that the destructured parameters don't exist when the argument isn't provided.
 If `setCookie()` is called with just two arguments, any attempt to access `secure`, `path`, `domain`, or `expires` will throw an error.
 You can safely check to see if the argument was passed by using `typeof`: